 We drove around the area and saw some amazing sites and went on some nice hikes to waterfalls.

 Of course, our mascot, Dino the Dino, wanted to get some pictures in as well.

-We also drove to Kejimkujik National Park and went on several hikes and ended up renting a canoe to explore some of the back country.
+Driving to Kejimkujik National Park, we went on several hikes and ended up renting a canoe to explore some of the back country.
 We were so glad we did.
 We saw lots of Beaver dam’s and tranquility really set us at ease.